LottieFiles/lottie-docs/docs/advanced_interactions.md

 var $bm_rt = [thisLayer.px, thisLayer.py];
 ```

-### Result

-The example below shows a range of different events:
+The example below shows how to handle keyboard event.

-* Mouse clicks move the star to the position where the click occurred
-* Focusing on the element changes the star color
+Focusing on the element changes the star color.
-* When focused (blue star) left and right arrow keys move the star in the corresponding direction
+When focused (blue star) left and right arrow keys move the star in the corresponding direction.

 <script_playground>
 ```json